 Just how much electromagnetic frequency (EMF) radiation are you being exposed to whenever you take a long haul flight?

-The aircraft, in itself, is made up of hundreds of electronics that makes it function.
+The aircraft, in itself, is made up of hundreds of electronics that help it function.
 Add that to the hundreds of smartphones, tablets, laptops and other EMF-emitting gadgets that passengers bring with them on the plane, and you’ve got yourself a potential health risk.

 Health experts say that for most people, frequent fliers included, taking long haul flights is not enough to cause any health risks.
 However, for those individuals who are predisposed to cancer, exposure to even a small amount of EMF can mean trouble.